TheFifthNinja/TheFifthNinja/README.md

 ## 🚀 About Me

-I'm a soon-to-be graduate in Software Engineering and Computer Science, with a unique blend of passions:
+I'm a graduate in Software Engineering and Computer Science, with a unique blend of passions:

 - 🏀 Basketball enthusiast and avid NBA follower
 - 🎾 Tennis and rugby aficionado